Patriation: Patriation Reference

-The Courts of Appeal in Newfoundland, Quebec and Manitoba delivered their opinions on the reference questions in the second quarter of 1981.
+The Courts of Appeal in Newfoundland, Quebec, and Manitoba delivered their opinions on the reference questions in the second quarter of 1981.
 The Manitoba and Quebec Courts of Appeal answered the questions posed by their provincial governments in favour of the federal government, ruling that there was no constitutional objection to the federal government proceeding unilaterally.
 The Court of Appeal of Newfoundland, however, ruled in favour of the provincial government.
 It held that both as a matter of constitutional law and constitutional convention, the federal government could not request the proposed amendments from the British Parliament without the consent of the provinces.
 The case was then appealed to the Supreme Court of Canada.
-The governments of Manitoba and Quebec appealed from the decisions of the Courts of Appeal in those provinces, and the federal government appealed from the decision of the Newfoundland Court of Appeal.
+The governments of Manitoba and Quebec appealed from the decisions of the Courts of Appeal in those provinces and the federal government appealed from the decision of the Newfoundland Court of Appeal.

-On September 28, 1981, the court ruled (on live television, for the first time) that the federal government had the right, by letter of the law, to proceed with the unilateral patriation of the constitution (the decision was seven to two in favour).
-However, by a different six-to-three majority, the court said that the constitution was made up as much of convention as written law and ruled that a unilateral patriation was not in accordance with constitutional convention.
+On September 28, 1981, the court ruled in a 7–2 decision on live television that the federal government had the right, by letter of the law, to proceed with the unilateral patriation of the constitution.
+However, by a different 6–3 majority, the court said that the constitution was made up as much of convention as written law and ruled that a unilateral patriation was not in accordance with constitutional convention.
 Although the courts enforce laws, not constitutional conventions, the court's decision stated that agreement by a "substantial" number of premiers would be required to abide by the convention.
 This number was not defined and commentators later criticized the court's failure to rule that the approval of all provinces was required.
 The decision was controversial and a loss for the premiers.
-Lévesque would later remark: "In other words, Trudeau's goals might be unconstitutional, illegitimate, and even 'go against the principles of federalism,' but they were legal!"
-Trudeau, in his memoirs, paraphrased the court as saying "that patriation was legal, but not nice."
+Lévesque would later remark, "in other words, Trudeau's goals might be unconstitutional, illegitimate, and even 'go against the principles of federalism', but they were legal!"
+Trudeau, in his memoirs, paraphrased the court as saying "that patriation was legal, but not nice".

 Both the United Kingdom and Canada undertook contingency preparations: Margaret Thatcher's British cabinet explored simply unilaterally patriating the constitution to Canada with an amending formula requiring unanimous approval of the provinces.
 Trudeau began to plan for a referendum proposing a unilateral declaration of independence in the event of a United Kingdom refusal.